 In a recent documentary on the Big Bang theory, Lemaitre isn’t even mentioned.
 Perhaps this is because his priesthood and scientific career do not fit the standard narrative of a necessary antagonism between faith and science.
 The fact that the IAU voted in 2018 to change the name of the “Hubble Law” to the “Hubble-Lemaitre Law” is one of the proofs, however, that the significance of Lemaitre’s contributions to cosmology is not pious wishful thinking.

 Fr.
-Lemaitre’s scientific and personal life is best summed up perhaps in two quotes from a Homiletic & Pastoral Review article.
-The first is from Paul Dirac, a renowned theoretical physicist himself.
+Lemaitre’s scientific and personal life is best summed up perhaps in a quote from Paul Dirac, a renowned theoretical physicist himself.
 He said of Fr.
 Lemaitre’s scientific contributions: